even more dreamy campaigns for you to drool over | watch | i-D

 Hugo Boss

 Move over Gigi and Bella, there's a new Hadid in town.
-Step forward Anwar, who you can spy absolutely smashing it in the new Harley Weir shot campaign for Hugo Boss.
-Conceived as a series of portraits, and spanning the worlds of fashion, film, music and art the youngest Hadid is joined by an equally stellar cast including noughties model turned actress Devon Aoki, performance artist, Alexandra Marzella, singer Soko and stylist turned entrepeneur Luka Sabbat.
+Step forward Anwar, who you can spy absolutely smashing it in the new Harley Weir-shot campaign for Hugo Boss.
+The campaign is conceived as a series of portraits which spans the worlds of fashion, film, music, and art.
+The youngest Hadid is joined by an equally stellar cast including noughties model turned actress Devon Aoki, performance artist Alexandra Marzella, singer Soko, and stylist turned entrepreneur Luka Sabbat.

 Alexander McQueen

-Hello boys!
-Ok fine, not strictly a spring/summer 17 campaign (it's an autumn/winter 17 lookbook), but how can you resist these moody male models in their tailored suits and embroidered beauty?
+Hello, boys!
+Ok fine, not strictly a spring/summer 17 campaign (it's a fall/winter 17 lookbook), but how can you resist these moody male models in their tailored suits and embroidered beauty?
+The Ethan James Green-shot series takes inspiration from Oscar Wilde.

 Repossi

-Juergen Teller + Julia Nobis, and a treasure trove of sumptuous pieces conjured up by the brillian Repossi, what more is there to say?
+Juergen Teller, Julia Nobis, and a treasure trove of sumptuous pieces conjured up by the brilliant Repossi.
+What more is there to say?
 Pure magic.

 Text Tish Weinstock